Caltrans District 4 Solano County Newsletter

 When: Groundbreaking estimated for Summer 2025

-This past September, Governor Newsom signed the Complete Streets bill, S.B.
-960 which prioritizes improvements for pedestrians, bike riders, and public transit users.
-Construction is slated to begin in Summer 2025.
+This past September, Gov. Gavin Newsom signed the Complete Streets Bill, S.B.
+960, which prioritizes improvements for pedestrians, bike riders, and public transit users.
+Bidding for contracts is slated to open in May 2025.
+Currently there is no contractor assigned to the project.

 🦺 Resilient SR37